Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 Check the ADD WATER Light

-The Frigidaire EFIC189 features a water level indicator on the control panel.
-If the “ADD WATER” light is illuminated, the water reservoir is below the minimum operating level.
+Your Frigidaire EFIC189 has a water level indicator on the control panel.
+If the “ADD WATER” light is on, the water reservoir is below the minimum operating level.

 • Open the access panel on top of the EFIC189

-• Locate the water reservoir fill line (typically marked with a line or indicator inside the tank)
+• Locate the water reservoir fill line (usually marked with a line or indicator inside the tank)

 • Fill with filtered water to the maximum fill line